jlowellwofford/sc25-flux-eks/03-module3-mummi-workflows/README.md

 ### MuMMI with MPI

 How can the Flux Operator (and Flux, generally) improve running a MuMMI component?
 We can run gromacs (the underlying unit of cganalysis and createsims) on two nodes to improve performance.
 Let's test that next.
-First, let's run gromacs on one node.
+First, let's run GROMACS on one node.

 ```bash
 kubectl apply -f configs/05-gromacs-mpi-1-node-minicluster.yaml